 Roundware is based on a non-linear, flexible, participant-driven, immersive experience.
 It is an open-source project and its codebase is available on Github.

-ojoVoz is an open source mobile/web platform that allows a group of people to collaboratively create dynamic, audiovisual documentation and maps of their common interests and concerns.
-With the ojoVoz app, only available on Android, you can create messages consisting of an image, a sound recording, tags and geographic information, and upload them to a shared website.
+ojoVoz is a mobile/web platform that allows a group of people to collaboratively create dynamic, audiovisual documentation and maps of their common interests and concerns.
+You can create messages consisting of an image, a sound recording, tags and geographic information, and upload them to a shared website.
 The ojoVoz web platform allows you to browse your messages.

 You can also visualize them on a map, filter them by tag, person or group, or edit them.
 You can install the ojoVoz web platform on your server and own your data.